What’s this all about?

 I want to help…

 GREAT!
 There is a lot to improve and to fix (security of the entire system, graphical menu, cool logos …).
 We are searching for people who want to help, and we need especially your feedback to improve the system.
 You can start to contribute to our GitHub page or contact us.
 Also, look for our Job Postings.
-You can also donate to the Tor Project — without them, TorBox would not exist.
+You can also donate to the Tor Project — without it, TorBox would not exist.

 Contact